There are only about 800,000 Christians in Iran, from a population of over 83.5 million – that’s less than one per cent of Iranians.

 Please keep praying for your brothers and sisters in Iran.
 Your prayers make an enormous difference to those following Jesus no matter the cost.

 Open Doors supports the church in Iran through partners with online ministry presence, multimedia productions, and advocacy.
-Special attention is given to Christian leaders, women, former prisoners, youth and youth leaders, and children.

 Lord, please comfort Christians who have been imprisoned for their faith, that they may know You closely and hear You speaking powerfully to them.
 Bless the work Open Doors does for Iran, that its advocacy will bear fruit and encourage believers.
 Please give Iranian believers opportunities to tell others the good news of Jesus’ love for them.